rlugojr/FEND-P06/src/README.md

 The final website submitted must pass two key tests in order to be considered optimized.
 It must be able to get a [Google PageSpeed](https://developers.google.com/speed/pagespeed/) score of 90 or higher.
 It must also maintain a minimum sustained rate of 60 frames per second during any user activity on the page "pizza.html".

 ### Initial Website Design and Code Review:
 Initial review of the code and analysis of potential issues required running the website and navigating from page to page.
-This allowed me visually exprience and identify the least performant areas which would cause a bad user experience.
+This allowed me visually experience and identify the least performing areas which would cause a bad user experience.
 I noted these areas in order to focus on the code that correspondedto said areas during the code review.

 To have an understanding of the current condition and also to have a benchmark for comparison afterwards, I used PageSpeed on a version of the website running on my server, using the original, untouched source code and documented the results.